trzewiczek/js-stack-tutorail/02.Redux/README.md

 ```

 **Action**
- * a JavaScript object representing event in the application
+ * a JavaScript object representing event in the application, e.g. adding todo
  * at minimum it has to have a `type: <string>` field (see examples below)
  * along with type it may contain any data a.k.a. payload (see examples below)
  * it's dispatched by the `store`